 - Secondary research (including future uses)

-Broad consent is permitted as an alternative to informed consent for a future research study.
-In addition to selected standard elements of traditional informed consent, broad consent should also include:
+Broad consent may be permitted as an alternative to specific informed consent for a future research study.
+If so, in addition to selected standard elements of traditional informed consent, broad consent must also include:

 - A description of the types of research that may be conducted

 - Period of time of storage and maintenance

 - If applicable, the subject will not be informed about specific research studies

 - Contact information §__.116.d